Limegrass/Wanicchou/README.md

 ## TODO
 <s>Save searched words and definitions into an SQLiteDB for offline usage.</s>

-SharedPreferences for which language dictionary the search should be conducted.
+<s>SharedPreferences for which language dictionary the search should be conducted.</s>

 Add a way to import sentences before Anki import.